projectsbyif/data-permissions-catalogue/_patterns/physical-security.md

   - url: /images/physical-security.svg

 advantages:
-  - access is only possible by someone being in a physical location
+  - Access is only possible by someone being in a physical location
-  - data cannot be access from the internet
+  - Data cannot be access from the internet

 limitations:
-  - data can be lost, should something like a fire, happen to the secure place
+  - Data can be lost, should something like a fire, happen to the secure place

 examples:
   - title: Coinbase